3dfsb-dev/3dfsb/README.md

 3dfsb
 =====

-3D File System Browser - cleaned up and improved fork of the old tdfsb

-This runs on GNU/Linux and should also run on BeOS/Haiku and FreeBSD.
+3D File System Browser - cleaned up and improved fork of the old tdfsb which runs on GNU/Linux and should also run on BeOS/Haiku and FreeBSD.

 E-mail: tomvanbraeckel+3dfsb@gmail.com

 Homepage: https://github.com/tomvanbraeckel/3dfsb

 Weblog: http://globalblindspot.blogspot.be/search/label/3dfsb

 Forked, cleaned up and improved by Tom Van Braeckel, originally written by Leander Seige.